Reasons Why One Armpit Sweats More Than the Other

 On a daily basis, several bizarre things happen to us such as: shivering towards the end of urination, experiencing headaches when you drink or eat very cold food, experiencing shaky hands when you do not will it, and walking or talking while you are asleep.
 These are all wonders of the human body that science, over the years, has tried to explain – some, very convincingly, others, with minimal success.

-In today’s post, I’m going to explore yet another wonder of the body that can lead you to your wits end.
+In today’s post, I’m going to explore yet another wonder of the body that can lead you to your wit's end.
 This wonder is no other than sweating more under one of your armpits than the other.
 Personally, I haven’t experienced this condition; but I have had friends who have, and are somewhat embarrassed to talk about it.
 To start us off, I’ll examine the structure of the armpit and why we even sweat there in the first place.

 The structure of the armpit

-The armpit also consists of small lumps of tissue, known as lymph, which are responsible for fighting any infections that may come upon the armpit.
+The armpit also consists of small lumps of tissue, known as lymph, which is responsible for fighting any infections that may come upon the armpit.
 On the outside, the armpit also has lots of hair follicles and sweat glands.

 While the purpose of armpit hair is debated, many believe that it is to prevent sweat from chocking the pores of the skin.
 As for the sweat glands in the armpit, their purpose is to help our bodies to cool off.

 The average human has about four million (4m) sweat glands, including those in the armpit, whose job is to produce sweat to cool off the body.
-Usually, when the environment around us is warm or, we perform some physical activity, our bodies become hot in the inside.
-The brain then signals the sweat glands to produce sweat, which comes out through the pores of the skin, and cools us down from the inside.
+Usually, when the environment around us is warm or, we perform some physical activity, our bodies become hot on the inside.
+The brain then signals the sweat glands to produce sweat, which comes out through the pores of the skin and cools us down from the inside.

 One armpit sweats more